aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/java/advanced-image-manipulation/rotate-image-specific-angle/_index.md

 ---
 title: Rotate an Image on a Specific Angle with Aspose.PSD for Java
-linktitle: Rotate an Image on a Specific Angle with Aspose.PSD for Java
+linktitle: Rotate an Image on a Specific Angle
 second_title: Aspose.PSD Java API
 description: Explore image rotation in Java with Aspose.PSD for Java.
 Rotate images effortlessly on specific angles.
 type: docs